abacusorg/abacusutils/README.md

 These interfaces are documented here: <https://abacusutils.readthedocs.io>

-Press the GitHub "Watch" button in the top right and select "Releases Only" to be notified about bug fixes and new features!
+Press the GitHub "Watch" button in the top right, and select "Custom->Releases" to be notified about bug fixes and new features!
 This package is still in early stages, and bugs are likely to be identified and squashed, and new performance opportunities identified.